WHAT ARE TANNINS?

 Non-hydrolyzable tannins are often found in other plant sources such as tea, pomegranates as well as grape seeds and grape skins.

 Tannins are also one reason why it is recommended that you allow a wine to ‘breathe’ or aerate before drinking it.

 By decanting a wine, exposure to oxygen softens the tannins, especially in young red wines with “younger” and more prominent tannins.

-White wines have much lower tannin levels because white wines typically aren’t fermented with their skins or seeds as in red wine production, so the extraction of tannins is greatly reduced.
-In whites, the ability to age derives primarily from acidity, but also from alcohol and fruit extracts.
+White wines have much lower tannin levels because white wines are not typically fermented with their skins or seeds as in red wine production, so the extraction of tannins is minimal.
+In contrast, the ability to age white wine derives primarily from acidity, but also from the alcohol content and fruit extracts.

 Should a wine present unpleasant “tannic” sensations, then chances are that the tannins were “altered”.

 A well-made red wine will always present noticable tannins on the palate.
 However, these “natural” tannins should always be softer, and “integrated” into the wine and not be perceived as “rough” or “puckering”.

 It is common practice to add industrial tannins, especially in dry powdered form, to “correct” the tannin levels in a wine made from inferior quality grapes.
 These wines, on the other hand are often accompanied by an unpleasant mouthfeel.